-- To set up a new rule for a product, go to Manage > Subscription Products and edit the desired product.
+To set up a new rule for a product, go to Catalog > Advanced Scheduling Rules and select + Create New Rule.

-Day of the Monthfor Which Day Type, and enter
+Day of thefor Which Day Type, and enter

-Enter a Next Threshold Period Days.
+Enter a New Threshold (Number of Days).
 This value represents the number of days ahead of the Day Number value that new customer signups will stop being added to the next upcoming batch.
 Subscriptions created after the threshold timeframe will receive the subsequent batch, but not the next upcoming one.